 This year, PLJV joined a region-wide bird monitoring effort.
 The program, called Integrated Monitoring in Bird Conservation Regions (IMBCR), is a large partnership-driven program that uses state-of-the-art approaches for the entire process, from the sampling design to how it reports results.
 Through this program, PLJV will greatly increase its ability to focus and evaluate habitat work and support proactive, targeted conservation action.
 Read more >>

-In January, PLJV released its 2015 Annual Report, which features highlights from the past year and touches on the future direction of the Joint Venture.
-The report demonstrates how PLJV and its partners are responding to economic and social challenges by expanding monitoring throughout the western Great Plains, producing landscape design models that target habitat strategically, building capacity for habitat conservation through its grant program, restoring playas in New Mexico and the Texas panhandle for the benefit of wildlife and landowners alike, and gathering scientists to review how to communicate about playas role in groundwater recharge.
+The 2015 Annual Report demonstrates how PLJV is responding to economic and social challenges by expanding monitoring throughout the region, producing landscape design models that target habitat strategically, building capacity for habitat conservation through its grant program, restoring playas in New Mexico and the Texas panhandle for the benefit of wildlife and landowners, and gathering scientists to review how to communicate about playas role in groundwater recharge.

 Looking for information about playas and aquifer recharge?
 The U.S. Geological Survey, in cooperation with PLJV, conducted a review and synthesis of more than 175 publications about recharge rates and chemistry beneath playas and interplaya settings.
 Download the Recharge Rates and Chemistry Beneath Playas executive summary of key findings or PLJV’s Playas and Aquifer Recharge fact sheet, a more reader-friendly explanation of how playas recharge the Ogallala Aquifer.